 Stability of the System

-While the DPS8M development team has been running Multics on the emulator for several months now, and those of us with long-running systems have enjoyed long periods of up-time, you should take care to not store anything of value on your Multics system unless you also have that data backed up somewhere else.
+While the DPS8M development team has been running Multics on the simulator for several months now, and those of us with long-running systems have enjoyed long periods of up-time, you should take care to not store anything of value on your Multics system unless you also have that data backed up somewhere else.

-Warning: We have experienced emulator crashes where the contents of the Multics storage system is damaged.
+Warning: We have experienced simulator crashes where the contents of the Multics storage system is damaged.
 Salvaging the storage system allows Multics to be rebooted, but any data written in the bootload prior to the crash may be lost.
 Please see the following sections for recommendations to ensure the safety and integrity of your Multics storage system.

 Run with DIRW Configuration Setting